godotengine/godot-docs/classes/class_editorsettings.rst

 - :ref:`float<class_float>` **docks/property_editor/auto_refresh_interval**

-The refresh interval to use for the inspector dock's properties.
+The refresh interval to use for the Inspector dock's properties.
 The effect of this setting is mainly noticeable when adjusting gizmos in the 2D/3D editor and looking at the inspector at the same time.
 Lower values make the inspector more often, but take up more CPU time.

 ----